ietf-teep/architecture/draft-ietf-teep-architecture.md

 data is encrypted such that the TEEP Broker cannot modify or capture sensitive data.

+The TEEP Agent in TEE should protect against the potential attacks from a compromised TEEP Broker or a rogue malware in the REE to act as a TEEP Broker.
+A rogue TEEP Broker may send corrupted data to the TEEP Agent, or launches a DoS attack by sending a flood of TEEP requests.
+The TEEP Agent should always validate the signature of a TEEP request and check the signing certificate against its Trust Anchors.
+It may add some protection scheme such as threshold on repeated requests or number of TAs that can be installed.

 ## Data Protection at TAM and TEE

 The TEE implementation provides protection of data on the device.
 It